-Dr, Yang's research group has developed several machine learning, attack modeling, and simulation systems to provide predictive analysis of cyber attacks, enabling anticipatory or proactive cyber defense.
-Notably, his team introduced Variable Length Markov Models, Virtual Terrain, and Attack Social Graphs for predictive cyber situation awareness.
-This set of work has led to FuSIA, VTAC, ViSAw, and F-VLMM.
-More recently, an attack obfuscation modeling framework and a semi-supervised learning algorithm (ASSERT) were developed to provide in-depth understanding of sophisticated attack strategies.
-The above works are complemented with a cyber attack simulation (CASCADES), aiming at synthesizing complex and varying attack scenarios that are grounded with theoretical understanding of adversary behaviors.
-He is also part of a team developing techniques to forecast cyber attacks based on unconventional sensors and signals (CAPTURE).
+Dr. Yang's research group has developed several machine learning, attack modeling, and simulation systems to provide predictive analysis of cyber attacks, enabling anticipatory or proactive cyber defense.
+His earlier works include the use of Variable Length Markov Models and statistical graph models, and the development of Virtual Terrain, and Attack Social Graphs for predictive cyber situation awareness.
+This set of work has led to FuSIA, VTAC, ViSAw, F-VLMM, and attack obfuscation modeling.
+More recently, his team is developing a holistic body of work that contains ASSERT to provide timely separation and prediction of critical attack behaviors, CASCASE to simulate synthetic cyber attack scenarios that integrates data-driven and theoretically grounded understanding of adversary behaviors, and CAPTURE to forecast cyber attacks before they happen using unconventional signals in the public domain.